-02 They will give all types of cooperation for implementation of the project 03 Presence of any forest, wildlife or any sensitive/ unique environmental components nearby the project area No need to take action.
-04 Presence of historical/cultural/ Religious sites nearby No such information available.
+Table: Issues of the Public Consultation- Design Phase SI No Key Issues/Demands Perception of Community Action to be Taken project that will be improved cooperation for implementation of the project start of the project.
+Presence of any forest, wildlife or any sensitive/unique environmental components nearby the project area No need to take action.
+04 Presence of historical/cultural/ No such information available.
 No need to take action.
-05 Unfavourable climatic condition No such information available.
+Religious sites nearby No such information available.
 No need to take action.
-06 No need to take action.
-07 Drainage and sewerage problem facing Not facing drainage problem.
+Drainage and sewerage problem facing No need to take action. individual deep/shallow tube well more attention to supply drinking water to Paura people 09 · and disposal problem collection and disposal system.
+CBO & Paurashava can solve this problem Availability of labour during construction time Yes, Local labour is available.
+No need to take action. , , Yes, it is road project.
+It will provide access. project. disturbances during construction work 3 3 minimize the impact.
+Setting up construction camp site within the villages/project locality No camp or storage site within locality Safety of residents during construction phase and plying of vehicle for construction activities safety issues taken before start of the construction work. downstream users-water supply project using of river water enhance the facilities.
 No need to take action.
-08 1 individual deep/shallow tube well 09 · and disposal problem collection and disposal system.
-CBO & Paurashava can solve this problem 10 Availability of labour during construction time Yes, Local labour is available.
-No need to take action.
-11 Yes, it is road project.
-It will provide access.
-No need to take action.
-12 project.
-13 Dust and noise pollution disturbances during construction work Yes, they know the impact will be short-term & negligible.
-EMP will be prepared to minimize the impact.
-14 Setting up construction camp site within the villages/project locality 15 Safety of residents during construction phase and plying of vehicle for construction activities Awareness programs will be taken before start of the construction work.
-16 downstream users-water supply project using of river water 17 Requirements of enhancement of other facilities Road improvement will enhance the facilities.
-No need to take action.
-18 Whether local people agreed to sacrifice their lands (cultivable or not) for beneficial project after getting proper compensation No land is required.
-No need to take action.
+Whether local people agreed to sacrifice their lands (cultivable or not) for beneficial project after getting proper compensation · No need to take action.

-Summary of Outcome: If any important road of particular area will develop everything of that area will develop very soon.
+Summary of Outcome: If any important road of any area in development everything of that area will develop very soon.
 It's helpful to all classes of people who live at that area.
 All the student of that area wills able to go their school and college within shortest time.
-It is helpful for extension of business which may help to earn so many local and foreign currency.
+It is helpful for extension of business which may help to earn so many foreign currency.
 By earning lot of foreign currency our economic problem eradicate very soon.
-Pregnant woman and any ill person can go to any hospital within a small time.
-The employers of any government or non-government institution and the workers of that institution can go their work place within short time.
+Pregnant women and any ill person can go to any hospital within a small time.
+The employers of any government or nongovernment institution and the workers of that institution can go their work place very soon.
 The farmers can go to nearest town with their agricultural production within very short time and sale that product at high price.
-The fishermen can move easily to their destination for selling their collection.
 Police administration can take immediate action against any offender, such as Murderer, Eve-teaser, etc.